 Add a tablespoon of beaten coffee mixture into a tall glass.
 Top with chilled milk and mix well.
 Add a few ice cubes and serve chilled.

 I like to freeze brewed coffee in an ice tray and then use coffee ice cubes in place of regular ice cubes.
-It makes sure my coffee is not diluted when the ice melts
+This ensures that my coffee is not diluted when the ice melts.

 Pro Tips By Neha

-You can make this coffee using all milk or part milk and part water if you don’t like the too milky taste.
+You can make this coffee using all milk or part milk and part water if you don’t like the taste of it being too milky.

-If you like flavored coffee, you can add cinnamon powder, nutmeg powder, pumpkin spice powder, or any other spice mix of your choice.
+If you like flavored coffee, add cinnamon powder, nutmeg powder, Pumpkin Pie Spice, or any other spice mix you choose.

-To make the mixing easier, add a few tablespoon of milk to the cup and mix well the coffee mixture.
-Then top the cup with the remaining milk.
+To make the mixing easier, add a few tablespoon of milk to the cup and mix the coffee mixture well.
+Then, top the cup with the remaining milk.

 DO NOT use an immersion blender to whisk the coffee.
 The heat will make it bitter.

-If you are beating a small amount of coffee, then use a milk frother.
+Use a milk frother if you are beating a small amount of coffee.

 You can also use a mixer grinder to whisk the coffee.